 These interviews confirm there is a widely held belief that the only place for a woman who know whow to healthily experience and express emotions is HR.

-It seems that businesses are encouraging open-hearted leadership, but only up to a certain level, after which the glass ceiling turns to lead and leaders are expected to conform to the masculine model, regardless of their gender.
+It seems that businesses are encouraging open-hearted leadership, but only up to a certain level, after which the glass ceiling only lets through leaders who are expected to conform to the masculine model, regardless of their gender.

 The very attributes that made these women such inspirational leaders were actively discouraged, once they reached the most senior positions.

 Management theory from the eighties is still rife in British Board rooms – the belief that people’s performance is separate from other aspects of their life – that emotions and family issues, for example, can be left at home.
 This is confirmed by the fact that ‘staff well-being’ is an add-on function that is often delegated to one of the more junior members of an HR department, rather than being seen as an integral part of every manager’s role.

 And the leaders who are behaving in the way that Jane experienced have little awareness of how this will be affecting their direct reports or the company’s wider teams.
 They are ok with it and can shake it off, but they don’t realise that being yelled at or humiliated in a meeting in front of your peers can be hugely damaging to a more junior member of staff.

 The advent of discussions about Emotional Intelligence (EI) are, thankfully, starting to create changes, but it’s not enough and it’s certainly not fast enough.
 It could take a full generation to fill our Board rooms with emotionally intelligent leaders – and there’s a strong risk that many of them will have shut down these traits in order to conform and survive, before they get there.

 They used to say that businesses were built around their processes.
 And, as a former engineer (Lean Manufacturing and Six Sigma specialist), I can agree with that – to a certain extent.
 But those were the days before we really understood how people tick.